DuncanMearns/fly_eye_model_3d/readme.md

-Library for presenting simple stimuli to a 3D model of the _Drosophila_ visual system used to compute  column activations in Mearns et al,, 2026 [1].
+Library for presenting simple stimuli to a 3D model of the _Drosophila_ visual system.
+Used to compute visual column activations in modeling results of Mearns et al., 2026 [1].

 Original data are from Zhao et al., 2025 [2].
-Mearns et al. remapped visual columns from FlyWire.
+Mearns et al. remapped visual columns from FlyWire using method similar to Zhao et al.

 # About